kgmaxwell1990/react-quiz-api/README.md

 # Details of the Application
 + index.js renders the **App Component** in *App.js*
 + App.js displays the header and renders the **MainGameContainer Component** in *containers/MainGameContainer.js*
-+ *ComponentDidMount()* runs once to get a session token from the API and stores it in the state (This prevents getting duplicate questions)
++ *ComponentDidMount()* runs once to get a session token from the API and stores it in the state (This prevents the user getting duplicate questions)
 + startGame is set to true so when the render function runs for the first time the *StartGame Component* is rendered
 + **StartGame Component** displays a form which saves the users name to the state, when submitted it uses the getUsername function to store it in the MainGameContainer's state
 + It also displays the PLAY button which uses the *getData* function in the **MainGameContainer** to begin playing